Harish-M-5/LangChain-OpenAI-/README.md

 This is a simple Python project using LangChain + OpenAI API to answer user questions.
 It demonstrates how to integrate ChatOpenAI model with a few lines of Python code.
-The project is beginner-friendly and can be extended into a student AI assistant app.
+The project is beginner-friendly and can be extended into a student AI assistant app

 ## Features: